shubhamprk175/Lyrically/README.md

 # Lyrically
-A Django application for song's lyrics using music API
+A Django application for song's lyrics using musicdemons API
 <p align="center">